 Just getting started using a fish finder?
 Know the basics but want to get more out of your fish finder?
 Not sure you’re reading your fish finder display correctly?
 Don’t worry, we’re here to help.
 This short tutorial will teach you how to make sense of your fish finder display so you can tell what’s a bait fish, what’s a trophy catch and what’s just a submerged tree that you’ll snag on.
 Take just 7 minutes to go through this tutorial and at the end you’ll be able to read your fish finder display for:

 Judging fish size

 And judging bottom type and hardness

 How Sonars Work

 The size of the area you’re scanning will be affected by the angle of the cone.
-A wide beam cone scans between 40°-60°, meaning you’ll be covering a large area.
-A narrow cone will scan between 10°-20°.
+A wide beam cone scans between 40° - 60°, meaning you’ll be covering a large area.
+A narrow cone will scan between 10° - 20°.
 So make sure you’re aware of whether your fish finder is using a wide or narrow cone when you’re looking at the data on your screen.
-The Deeper PRO and PRO+ have wide and narrow beam scanning (55° and 15°), the Deeper START has a medium/wide beam (40°).
+The Deeper PRO+ 2 has a wide, medium and narrow beam scanning (47°, 20°, 7°), PRO has a wide and narrow beam scanning (55° and 15°), the Deeper START has a medium/wide beam (40°).
 One other point to remember about how you sonar works is that it is constantly sending and receiving data, which means your display will be continually scrolling.
 The current scanning data will be on the right – the further left on the screen, the older the data.